Tanimodori/viteburner/docs/guide/faq.md

 Please checkout the [Quick Start](quick-start.md) guide.

-## I don't know what vite is and just want to sync my files.
+## I don't know what vite is and just want to sync my files

 Please checkout the [Quick Start](quick-start.md) guide for a sync-only setup.